 affordable for everyone and not just the chosen few.
 We are regarded as the leading distance learning school training to practitioner level in the

-is a phenomenal achievement in sixteen years of operation.
+is a phenomenal achievement in 17 years of operation.

 Please visit our Testimonials Page Here you will see the emails we receive regarding how pleased our students are with the service and coursework

 they receive from us.
 There is no way we would have reached the 'dizzy heights of our success', without such enthusiastic and positive feedback

 from our students.
 Very rarely will a student come to us for just one course, and never be heard of again.
 Our success is moulded around the fact